|

 Contents of the exhibition

-It was surprisingly recently that Taro Okamoto's photographs taken from the '50s to the '60s have attracted attention.
-It is said that the encounter with photography was in the '30s of the time of studying abroad in Paris.
-Interactions with famous photographers such as Man Ray and Brassay and being influenced by lectures on anthropology led to later photographic expressions.
+It is surprisingly only recently that the photos taken by Taro Okamoto from the 1950s to the 1960s have attracted attention.
+It is said that my encounter with photography was in the 1930s when I was studying abroad in Paris.
+Influenced by exchanges with famous photographers such as Man Ray and Brassai, as well as lectures on anthropology, will lead to later photographic expressions.

 |